BRITISH SCHOOL OF MARKETING INTERNATIONAL

 - Explain the difference between assertive and aggressive behaviour

 - Make them aware of the consequences if their behaviour continues

 - Record and monitor the behaviour of the bully over the following weeks

 - If the behaviour continues then parents will be informed.

 It is essential that parents and the school work together to make sure that students are aware of all the consequences related to bullying.
 In order to help parents identify and respond to any incident in time, BSMI will ensure that;

-- Parents are aware of their role and responsibilities in making sure that students understand the school’s policy related to bullying
+- Parents are aware of their role and responsibilities in making sure that students understand the college’s policy related to bullying

-- They will be aware of all the different forms of bullying and contact the school immediately if they recognize any signs of bullying
+- They will be aware of all the different forms of bullying and contact the college immediately if they recognise any signs of bullying

-- They are aware of all school procedures in dealing with any bullying related matters
+- They are aware of all college procedures in dealing with any bullying related matters

-- If the parents believe that their child is the victim, they should contact the school immediately and share offending material such as text messages, pictures or any cyber-related material with the school
+- If the parents believe that their child is the victim, they should contact the school immediately and share offending material such as text messages, pictures or any cyber-related material with the college

 - If the students’ parents reside in their home country, a telephone meeting will be arranged with the parents which will be recorded and kept confidential.